 In general, stockpiling spoils and grading soils for any roads, work areas, or pads is prohibited within wetland areas.
-Timber matting shall be layered (stacked) to achieve required elevations.
+Timber matting or geotextile and stone shall be layered (stacked) to achieve required elevations.
 The contours shown within wetland areas in these plans (Appendix C) are intended to depict the elevation difference between existing and proposed elevations only and are not intended to represent grading soils or earthwork activities.